Disney Cruise or Disney World: Which is Better?

 See the World or Stay Close to Home

 I love to travel.
 But visiting other countries can be a bit intimidating… especially with young kids.
 In just one week, we were able to travel to Jamaica, Grand Cayman, Mexico, and the Bahamas as a family.
-We shared unique cultural experiences as a family all under the safety of knowing that we were sailing with Disney.
+We shared unique cultural experiences as a family, all under the safety of knowing that we were sailing with Disney.
 This is one thing the parks simply cannot offer (other than a “word tour” at Epcot… but that doesn’t count!)

 Don’t want to leave the country?
 That is totally understandable.
 Sometimes it’s nice to simply stay a bit closer to home.
 And for that reason, the parks can be a great option.